SpiritOfSuffer/daily-planner/README.md

 ## About

-This is a small project, using React, Redux, React-Redux, Styled-Components
+This is a small project, using React, Redux, React-Redux, Immutable, Styled-Components

 ## Available Scripts